| Appraisers and Assessors of Real

 trainee and eventually ending up as a senior appraiser or

+supervisor.
 In 2004, appraisers and assessors of real estate held

 about 102,000 jobs.
 Most appraisers and assessors work